antontarasenko/gpq/README.md

 * [Introduction to US Federal Government Contracts](/notebooks/contracts_intro.ipynb)

-## Roadmap
+## Coming soon

-Expect soon:

-- Coverage beyond contracts: federal grands, loans, and other assistance
+- More federal coverage: federal grands, loans, and other assistance
 - Subnational coverage: states and large cities
-- Separate notebooks on finding government clients and business intelligence
+- Notebooks for business intelligence and finding government customers

 To receive updates, press "Watch" in the top right corner.